 The protection that academics have traditionally enjoyed in liberal democracies extends to any issues in the domains addressed by their disciplines.
 Subject to standard financial constraints, it enables researchers to pursue whatever questions they wish within their domain of expertise, protecting them against local and political authorities, and by implication against those who might seek to pressure those authorities to constrain them.
 In the same way, the protection enables teachers to determine the content of the courses that they are assigned to teach.
 And it also extends to students, giving them certain rights in choosing their research focus or in selecting their preferred courses.

 This protection often has quite striking effects.
-Thus, whatever the discomfort created, whatever the offence given, it enables researchers, teachers and students, to take a mix of salient examples, to speak out against intelligent design in biology, against Holocaust denial in history, against the special status of human beings in ethics, or indeed against political correctness in politics.
+Thus, whatever the discomfort created, whatever the offence given, it enables researchers, teachers, and students to speak out against intelligent design in biology, against Holocaust denial in history, against the special status of human beings in ethics, or indeed against political correctness in politics.
 And it even enables them not to give any time or attention to contrary views.

 Why give the members of academic institutions this degree of protection?
 Why offer a sort of protection, for example, that would normally be unavailable to the members of a commercial corporation, even one involved in research?